-My other research interests include Law and Society, Political Economy, International Relations and Criminology
+My other research interests include Law and Society, Political Economy, International Relations, Criminology, and Higher Education.

 I was born in the Soviet Union and lived in Russia as it was transitioning from Communism to the market economy, which has informed my scholarly interests.

-I currently live in Oceanside, California where I have been fortunate to be a part of the vibrant intellectual community of the Institute of Mathematical and Behavioral Studies at the University of California-Irvine.
-I work full time as a Senior Administrative Analyst at the Department of Institutional Research, UC San Diego.
+I currently work full time as a Senior Data Analyst at the Department of Institutional Research, UC San Diego.